Ceelog/phpdoc-en/src/ref/image.md

 <span class="function">imagecreatefromstring</span> returns an image
 identifier representing the image obtained from the given `image`.
 These types will be automatically detected if your build of PHP supports them:
-JPEG, PNG, GIF, BMP, WBMP, and GD2.
+JPEG, PNG, GIF, BMP, WBMP, GD2, and WEBP.

 ### Parameters